open-craft/sprints/README.rst

 Creating new sprints
 ~~~~~~~~~~~~~~~~~~~~~~
-In case when user needs to schedule tickets for sprints that haven’t been created yet, they can press `Create Next Sprint` to create a new one for the currently viewed cell.
+In case when a user needs to schedule tickets for sprints that haven’t been created yet, they can press `Create Next Sprint` to create a new one for the currently viewed cell.

 Completing sprints
 ~~~~~~~~~~~~~~~~~~~~~~